hauensteina/nibbler/README.md

 The idea is that anybody can just use lc0 without needing a GPU or even any install of Leela at all.

-It is and Electron app, so make sure you have Node and Electron installed.
+Nibbler is an Electron app, so make sure you have Node and Electron installed.
 Tested on Mac and Windows, but should work on Linux, too.

 To start, say